trickstercache/trickster/docs/timeseries_sharding.md

 ## Overview

-A shard means "a small part of a whole," and Trickster 2.0 supports the sharding of upstream HTTP requests when retreiving timeseries data.
+A shard means "a small part of a whole," and Trickster 2.0 supports the sharding of upstream HTTP requests when retrieving timeseries data.
 When configured for a given time series backend, Trickster will shard eligible requests by inspecting the time ranges needed from origin and subdividing them into smaller ranges that conform to the backend's sharding configuration.
-Sharded requests are sent to the origin concurrently, and their responses are reconsitituted back into a single dataset by Trickster after they've all been returned.
+Sharded requests are sent to the origin concurrently, and their responses are reconstituted back into a single dataset by Trickster after they've all been returned.

 ## Mechanisms